KevinGeejo/KevinGeejo/README.md

 # Hi there, I'm Kevin  [<img src="./wave.gif " width="50"/>]()

-A student developer from Mumbai, India.
+A fullstack developer from Mumbai, India.
 Enthusiastic programmer.
 Looking for projects in full stack/ Web development, but willing to work on projects of any domain.

 <div align="center">